 Beth and Mike are recent Marketing graduates who met up on Friday evening to celebrate their first week on new jobs.
-Beth noted that all anyone seemed to talk to her about what the importance of good customer service.
+Beth noted that all anyone seemed to talk to her about was the importance of good customer service.
 They had a Wednesday morning staff meeting where the main agenda item was how to avoid customer service failures.
 Mike’s experience was quite different.
 At his company people’s focus was on maximizing sales and not wasting time.
 His supervisor talked to him about one of his colleagues who wasted months trying to cultivate a relationship with a customer, only to have that customer buy from someone else.
 Clearly Beth and Mike had very different first week experiences.
-They quickly learned that the climates of their companies were different.
+They quickly learned that the climates of their companies were different, but what is organizational climate exactly?

 What Is Organizational Climate?